- Roads: Asphalt roads and cycle paths

 The route continues by passing by the Larnaka Marina and the vibrant ‘Foinikoudes’ (palm tree) promenade until you reach the Medieval Castle of Larnaka, from where a right turn will take you towards the beautiful stone-built church of Agios Lazaros (Saint Lazarus).

-Strolling through the old neighbourhoods of Larnaka, the route will then lead you to the Patticheio Municipal Park, where you can cross to reach the famous Larnaka Salt Lake - one of the most important wetlands in Cyprus.
+Passing along the coastline of Larnaka, the route will then lead you to the popular Mckenzie Beach coast, where you can cross to reach the famous Larnaka Salt Lake - one of the most important wetlands in Cyprus.
 The lake is the haunt of 85 species of water birds, with estimated populations between 20,000 and 38,000.
 Among them are thousands of flamingos, which spend the winter months at the lake, and are a magnificent sight to behold in their flocks of vibrant pink.
 Care must be taken not to disturb these sensitive birds whilst viewing them.
+Your tour ends here, allowing you to continue onwards at your own leisure to the neighbouring areas of McKenzie or the town centre.